-During normal combustion, the fuel/air mixture burns in a very controlled and predictable manner.
-In a spark ignition engine the process occurs in a fraction of a second.
-The mixture actually begins to burn at the point where it is ignited by the spark plugs, then burns away from the plugs until it is all consumed.
+During normal combustion, the fuel-air mixture burns in a very controlled and predictable manner.
+In a spark ignition engine, the process occurs in a fraction of a second.
+The mixture actually begins to burn at the point where it is ignited by the spark plugs.
+It then burns away from the plugs until it is completely consumed.
 This type of combustion causes a smooth build-up of temperature and pressure and ensures that the expanding gases deliver the maximum force to the piston at exactly the right time in the power stroke.
-[Figure 6-21]
+[Figure 7-21] Detonation is an uncontrolled, explosive ignition of the fuel-air mixture within the cylinder's combustion chamber.
+It causes excessive temperatures and pressures which, if not corrected, can quickly lead to failure of the piston, cylinder, or valves.
+In less severe cases, detonation causes engine overheating, roughness, or loss of power.

-Figure 6-20.
+Figure 7-20.
 Typical starting circuit.